mebusy/notes/dev_notes/essenceOfCalculus.md

 - You could give yourself more control by allowing more terms in your polynomial , and matching higher order derivatives of cos(x).
     - ![](../imgs/eoc_ts_4.png)
     - ![](../imgs/eoc_ts_5.png)
-- Notice a few things
+- Notice a few things about this process
     - First, **factorial** terms naturally come up in this process.
         - d³(c₈x⁸)dx³ = 6·7·8·c₈x⁵
         - d⁸(c₈x⁸)dx⁸ = 1·2·3·4·5·6·7·8·c₈x⁰.
 Set c₈ = Desired derivative value/8!